What are you looking for?

 If the time between programs exceeds 150 days, you are permitted to work on a full-time basis for the first 150 days, but you must then submit a request to change your status (e.g.: to that of visitor) or leave Canada and return for the beginning of the new program.

-Would you like to have your spouse or your children accompany you during the time when you are studying at ÉTS?
-There are a number of options for inviting members of your family, but it is important to understand that there is no guarantee that your immigration requests will be approved.
-In addition, ÉTS is not authorized to guide you through these various procedures, but we have made available a summary of the procedures to be followed, along with links to the various applications and pertinent information.
+Would you like to have your spouse and/or your children accompany you during your studies at ÉTS?
+There are a number of options to invite your family members, but it is important to understand that there is no guarantee that your immigration applications will be approved.
+In addition, ÉTS cannot accompany you throughout these procedures, but we have made available a summary of the procedures to be followed, along with links to the various applications and pertinent information.

-In essence, there are three options available for your spouse and the members of your family to accompany you during your stay in Canada:
+In essence, there are three options available for your family members to accompany you during your stay in Canada:

-• Apply for a visitor visa (period of less than 6 months).
+• Visit: Apply for a visitor visa (period of less than 6 months) or visitor record (for visa-exempt travellers).

-• Apply for a study permit (also requires a CAQ).
+• Study: Apply for a study permit (also requires a CAQ).

-You can submit these applications during your initial application for a study permit, or your spouse can submit them once your study permit has been approved.
-As in the case of your application for a study permit, unless you qualify for the exception allowing applications to be submitted in paper form, you must submit these applications online.
-Processing times vary by country, so consult the processing times by Visa Office.
+You can submit these applications during your initial study permit application, or your spouse can submit them once your study permit has been approved.
+As is the case of your study permit application, unless you qualify for the exception allowing applications to be submitted in paper form, you must submit these applications online.
+Processing times vary by country, so consult the processing times according to your current country of residence.

 NOTICE